 - Viewing exact tooth location and impacted teeth

-Galileos 3D digital imaging can also be linked to CEREC technology, meaning that our dentists can use their 3D replica of a patient’s mouth to create crowns and restorations that match their natural teeth 100%.
-Patient can also feel more comfortable with their procedures because they will be able to visually see how the procedure will happen and better understand any specific recommendations that our dentists extend.
+Galileos 3D digital imaging can also be linked to CEREC technology, meaning that our dentist can use their 3D replica of a patient’s mouth to create crowns and restorations that match their natural teeth 100%.
+Patient can also feel more comfortable with their procedures because they will be able to visually see how the procedure will happen and better understand any specific recommendations that our dentist extends.
 We invite you to call or visit our office for more details about Galileos imaging and learn how we can improve your dental implant treatment.